 The modern marketing and data landscape is complex.
 Collecting customer data is one thing, but effectively activating it across your tools to drive personalized experiences and measurable results is the real challenge.
 Two major players dominate the conversation around customer data infrastructure and activation: Segment and Hightouch.

-- Different Origins, Converging Paths: Segment started as “event-first” (easy data collection/routing), while Hightouch began as “warehouse-first” (activating data via R-ETL).
+- Different Origins, Converging Paths: Segment started as event-first (easy data collection/routing), while Hightouch began as warehouse-first (activating data via R-ETL).
 Both now offer overlapping features (Segment has R-ETL, Hightouch has event collection), but their core strengths and architectures differ.

 - Team Alignment & Ease of Use: Segment often offers a faster start for common marketing/product use cases with less initial data engineering lift.
 Hightouch provides deeper control favored by data teams comfortable with SQL/warehouse workflows but requires more technical setup.